liam-wiltshire/talks/machinelearning/content.md

 - Example: Classification: Is a tumor benign or malign
 - Example: Regression: Given a set of variables, where along a house price line would this property fit?

-- We are looking at classification - now we know what we are trying to do, we need to find an
+- We are looking at classification - now we know what we are trying to do, we need to find an...

 ---
 class: content-odd center middle